 If you complete a Personal Health Action, you can earn 100 points.
 Examples of Personal Health Actions include condition management compliance, avoided readmission, hospital discharge planning and medication compliance.
-You can call in to a condition management nurse regarding relevant health actions, or a nurse may reach out to you to initiate conditional management and related health actions.
+You can call in to a condition management nurse regarding relevant health actions, or a nurse may reach out to you to initiate condition management and related health actions.

 Complete three Rally Missions.
 Each Mission takes four weeks.
 If you want, you can do all three at the same time.
-Complete a private or public Challenge on Rally for 25 points.